Quintusnz/Math-Dash/Docs/implementation-gap-analysis.md

 ## Executive Summary

-This document compares the Math Dash PRD (v2.1) and documented User Flows (v2.1) against the current codebase implementation.
+This document compares the Ready Steady Math PRD (v2.1) and documented User Flows (v2.1) against the current codebase implementation.
 The analysis is organized by user flow categories to provide a clear roadmap of what has been built and what remains.

 **Overall Status:**
 - ✅ **Core gameplay loop** is functional (Solo Dash, Duel Mode)